A stock photo of chairs on a beach for article on where to retire in latin america

 The country is reputed for its commitment to environmental protection, including a massive eco-tourism industry, while the country is home to one of only five “Blue Zones” worldwide – areas where an unusually high proportion of the local population lives beyond 100 years old.

-The report also points to Cost Rica’s progressive social policies, including legal same-sex marriage and women’s rights being enshrined into legislation.
+Another pull factor is the abundance of good quality and healthy food on offer in the country, including organic produce and grass-fed beef.
+The report also points to Cost Rica’s progressive social policies, including legal same-sex marriage and women’s rights being enshrined into legislation

 Retire in Mexico (3rd)

-Coming third on the Index is Mexico, another longtime favourite among US and Canadian expats, retirees, and investors.
-As the report highlights, that is in no small part due to their close proximity, with many US retirees able to drive back to the United States to visit.
+Coming third on the Index is Mexico, another longtime favorite among US and Canadian expats, retirees, and investors.
+As the report highlights, that is in no small part due to their proximity, with many US retirees able to drive back to the United States to visit.
+The wide variety of natural environments, which generally enjoy good climates, are also highlighted as another draw for the country.
+Beyond that, the availability of good quality healthcare is another factor.

 Those factors help to make Mexico one of the most popular destinations for foreigners to retire to, with more than 1 million US citizens and around half that number of Canadians reportedly living in Mexico for all or part of the year.